 Can you be charged with drunk driving after an accident?

 The police don’t know you’re operating while intoxicated until they stop your vehicle.
-And in order to stop your vehicle, they need probable or reasonable suspicion to believe that you’re violating the law.
+And in order to stop your vehicle, they need probable cause or reasonable suspicion to believe that you’re violating the law.
 If you’re involved in a car accident, that issue no longer applies to your case.
 Police will stop at the scene and investigate, and frequently upon noticing any sign of intoxicants, convert the investigation to one focused on OWI.
 Certainly there are numerous issues that determine how a lawyer might handle a DUI or drunk driving case.

 Upon being charged with drunk driving (not including an accident), you face the following penalties: